adamryczkowski/yaplr/README.md

 Server is implemented in R. It uses very little memory in itself - 6 mutexes, pointer to the `big.matrix` and an environment for stored objects.
 Each object is stored as a unserialized `bigmemory::big.matrix` of type `'raw'` together with single metadata `ctime` - creation time.

-Since the server is spawned in separate process, the amount of memory it occuppies is not reported to other R sessions.
+Since the server is spawned in separate process, the amount of memory it occupies is not reported to other R sessions.
-Similarily, the memory taken by the stored objects is not visible to R.
+Similarly, the memory taken by the stored objects is not visible to R.

-Because the variables are internally stored as shared memeory, it is visible in `htop` as "shared" memory (as opposed to "used" memory), which might be confusing for some people.
+Because the variables are internally stored as shared memory, it is visible in `htop` as "shared" memory (as opposed to "used" memory), which might be confusing for some people.

 ## Troubleshooting